fscherf/prometheus-virtual-metrics/doc/docs/plugin-api.md

 # Plugin API

-prometheus-virtual-metrics plugins are simple Python classes than can define hooks that get called on certain Grafana requests.
-A Grafana request can be a query for data or metric meta data.
+prometheus-virtual-metrics plugins are simple Python classes that can define hooks that get called on certain Grafana requests.
+A Grafana request can be a query for data or metric metadata.

 All hooks are optional.
 None of them has to be implemented.
-To get started, and to see something in Grafana, `on_range_query_request()` will be enough as a starting point.
+To get started and to see something in Grafana, `on_range_query_request()` will be enough as a starting point.

-All hooks can be async and none of them has to return something.
+All hooks can be async, and none has to return something.
 Most hooks get injected a `request` and a `response` which contain all API you will need.

 prometheus-virtual-metrics does no other error handling than logging it when a plugin hook crashes.
 If this happens in a startup hook, the server crashes and stops.
-If this happens in a request hook, a HTTP 500 is returned.
+If this happens in a request hook, an HTTP 500 is returned.
-If you have flaky plugins and you want to shield the other plugins from them, use [CatchErrorsPlugin](plugins/catch-errors.md).
+If you have flaky plugins and want to shield the other plugins from them, use [CatchErrorsPlugin](plugins/catch-errors.md).
 ```python
 class ExamplePlugin: